Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Romans 9:27 And Isaiah cries out concerning Israel: “Though the number of the sons of Israel be as the sand of the sea, only a remnant of them will be saved,

 Again, did you catch that?
-The ‘Apostle Paul’ just told us that the topic of his discussion of those “among the gentiles” from verse 24 is “concerning Israel”!
+The ‘Apostle Paul’ just told us that the subject of his discussion regarding those “among the gentiles” from verse 24 is “concerning Israel”!

 As the prophets Isaiah and Micah state, only a ‘remnant’ shall be found, and they will be found “among” the nations/gentiles ~